 The extent of the area and the number of societies served by each central bank varies in different parts of the country.
 In the Central, Southern and Western parts of India, the usual rule is one central bank for each revenue district, while in the Punjab and Bengal the central bank usually serves a smaller area.
-No universal rule can be laid down with regard to the proper area of operations of a central bank, but when the area is too large the central bank is likely to lose touch with the primary societies and supervision is likely to become inefficient, while if it is too small, its volume of

-1. Federal central banks have increased recently in the Punjab and Bengal, where they are reported to work well when they are confined to a small area and a small group of well-established societies. business will fall and the cost of management tend to rise.
-Much will depend on the conditions prevailing on the area.
+No universal rule can be laid down with regard to the proper area of operations of a central bank, but when the area is too large the central bank is likely to lose touch with the primary societies and supervision is likely to become inefficient, while if it is too small, its volume of business will fall and the cost of management tend to rise.
+Much will depend on the conditions prevailing in the area.
 But the Reserve Bank of India considers that where there is only one central bank for each revenue district, the work of the latter has become unwieldy.
 Therefore, the Reserve Bank has in recent years become an ardent advocate of central banks serving a smaller area, known popularly as Taluk Banking Unions.